c3zp0/rsschool-cv/cv.md

 ## Experience

-Looking for something to this topic
+Looking for something to this topic\
 **@TODO** add new experience after rsschool courses

 ## Education level

-Bachelor degree in meme generation (main opponent to openai meme generation)
+Bachelor degree in meme generation (main opponent to openai meme generations)

 ## English